Portrait by Katie DelaVaughn Collage Madeleine Michal

 Each is an invitation to intimately connect with this sacred passage, whether in preparation, in presence, or in parting.

-This space also allows room for forgiveness—for the body when there may be a feeling it has “failed” us, for others, for life itself—and an invitation to trust that what is needed is already present.
+This space also allows room for forgiveness if that feels true.
+For the body when there may be a feeling it has “failed” us, for others, for ourselves, and for life itself.
+An invitation to trust that what is needed is already present now.
 It is a rite of reverence, returning us to the wisdom of the body and the soul’s knowing.

 Available in person or as ritual guidance and grief support online.

-Vigil Care is a sacred presence offered during the last transitional period of this life.
-It is the gentle act of being with—attuned and steady—as the body prepares to release and the soul begins to cross the threshold.
-This care is quiet and intentional, holding space for what is present to arise—breath by breath, moment by moment.
+• Vigil Care is sacred presence offered during the last transitional period of this life.
+It is the gentle act of being with you, attuned and steady, as the body prepares to release and the soul begins to cross the threshold.
+This care is quiet and intentional, holding space for what is present to arise with every breath.

-Whether through gentle touch, energy, shared silence, conversation, or simply witnessing, vigil care is a cocoon of comfort for both the one who is passing and those who are gathered close.
-It offers deep companionship to those who may not have loved ones present—or who choose to cross in solitude—and it also serves as a source of grounding and respite for family and friends, creating space for rest and presence.
+Whether through touch, energy, shared silence, conversation, or simply witnessing, vigil care is a cocoon of comfort for both the one who is passing and those who are gathered close.
+It offers deep companionship to those who may not have loved ones present, or who choose to cross in solitude.
+It also serves as a source of grounding, direction, and respite for family and friends, creating space for deeper presence and rest for all.

-This ritual honors the sacred passage of the soul as it journeys back to its origin—the ancestral or spiritual home beyond this life.
-It is a ceremony of reverence and closure, held after the physical transition has occurred, honoring not only the soul’s journey but also the body that has served as a vessel throughout this life cycle.
+• This ritual honors body and soul.
+It is a ceremony of reverence and closure, held after the last breath when the physical transition has occurred.
+It is an honoring of the soul’s journey back to its origin of the ancestral or spiritual home beyond this life.
+Along with reverence to the body that has carried us as a vessel throughout this life cycle.

-Whether performed privately or with loved ones, the Rite of Return includes ritual bathing, sacred touch, song, or spoken blessings.
-It is a final act of care—a cradling of the body mirroring the exit of a newborn from mothers womb.
-A blessing, nourishing, washing, holding.
+Whether performed privately or with loved ones, the Rite of Return is an encompass a blessing, nourishing, washing, holding.
 A release in gratitude.
+It includes ritual bathing, sacred touch, song, or spoken blessings.
+It is a final act of care that cradles the body.
+A mirroring to the exit of a newborn from mothers womb.

-These practices are still very alive in many traditions and religions.
-Many times it is done behind closed doors.
+These practices are still very alive in many traditions and religions and many times are done behind closed doors.
 This is an opportunity for loved ones to be present if this is the wish.
 And for this ritual to not be affiliated to a specific religion, if that is the desire.

 Available in person or as ritual guidance and grief support online.